 - How to Make the Best Tempura 天ぷら

 Like any mushroom, pick maitake that looks fresh and firm and not limp and soggy looking.

 Store it in a paper bag in the refrigerator to let it breathe or at room temperature if using it within a few days.
 Make sure to avoid moisture and humidity.

 You could keep it in the freezer by separating and storing the chunks in a plastic bag.
 Add the frozen maitake to cooking, such as miso soup, hot pots, stir-fries, pasta and noodle dishes, or pizza topping.

 They are sold fresh at farmers’ markets, specialty grocers, and Japanese/Asian supermarkets.
 You may find them at large grocery stores.

 Substitute maitake with firm mushrooms such as shiitake, shimeji, portobello, or king oyster mushrooms.

 Maitake is an excellent source of potassium, fiber, copper, amino acids, phosphorus, vitamins B, C, and D, and essential amino acids.
 It also contains beta-glucan, which has immune-boosting effects.
 It also includes a small chunk of protein and fiber.

-Maitake has gained international attention from the medical community for its many health benefits, such as lowering blood sugar levels and cholesterol levels, fighting cancerous cells, and boosting immunity.
-Some animal studies found that maitake can have a positive effect on type 2 diabetes by lowering blood glucose levels.
+Maitake has gained international attention from the medical community for its many health benefits, such as lowering blood sugar and cholesterol levels, fighting cancerous cells, and boosting immunity.
+Some animal studies found that maitake can positively affect type 2 diabetes by lowering blood glucose levels.